-This month to ease us into the new clinical year; this bubble wrap will featuring a couple of new papers but also a few flashback reviews of some papers we’ve explored in other posts in case you missed them the first time around!
+This month, to ease us into the new clinical year, this Bubble Wrap will feature a couple of new papers but also a few flashback reviews of some papers we’ve explored in other posts in case you missed them the first time around!

-Article 1: The magic bullet: do infants need an LP to rule out invasive bacterial infection?
+Article 1: Do infants need an LP to rule out invasive bacterial infection?

 What’s it about?